 - i.
 Store or transmit illicit materials. - ii.
 Store or transmit proprietary information belonging to another company. - iii.
 Harass others. - iv.
 Conduct other activities which interfere with the College's ability to generate an academic and administrative environment that is productive, ethical, legal, secure, facilitative and effective. - v.
-In order to ensure that information systems function in a secure, efficient and effective manner, the College reserves the right to examine any information on its facilities and to monitor use. - 6.5.5.
-Devices and Support - i.
+In order to ensure that information systems function in a secure, efficient and effective manner, the College reserves the right to examine any information on its facilities and to monitor use.

+6.7.7.
+Devices and Support

+i.
 Connectivity and network issues are supported by the IT Helpdesk located on the Glasgow Caledonian University main campus in Scotland.
-Issues related to GCU email and log in credentials should be referred to the Director of Academic Engagement at Jessica.doeman@gcu.ac.uk or the GCU Helpdesk via email: ithelp@gcu.ac.uk.
+Issues related to GCU email and log in credentials should be referred to the GCNYC Helpdesk Technician, at it@gcnyc.com or the GCU Helpdesk at ithelp@gcu.ac.uk.
 If a student wishes to contact the Helpdesk by phone from the GCNYC campus infrastructure, dial 1234.
 When calling from another phone or while off campus, dial 00 44 141 273 1234.
-Please note that international call and fees will be applied. - ii.
+Please note that international fees may be applied.

+- ii.
 Issues relating to personal hardware, laptops, tablets, or phones are the responsibility of the owner of that hardware. - iii.
 Software issues are the responsibility of the party owning the software license.

-6.5.6.
+6.7.8.
 Security